-call psb_gelp (trans, iperm, x, desc_a, info)
+call psb_gelp (trans, iperm, x, info)

 trans A character that specifies whether to permute A or A^T .
-Scope: local Type: required Specified as: a single character with value 'N' for A or 'T' for A^T .
+Scope: local Type: required Intent: in.
+Specified as: a single character with value 'N' for A or 'T' for A^T .

-iperm An integer array containing permutation information.Scope: localType: requiredSpecified as: an integer one-dimensional array.
+iperm An integer array containing permutation information.

+Scope: local

+Type: required

+Intent: in.

+Specified as: an integer one-dimensional array.

 x The dense matrix to be permuted.

 Scope: local

 Type: required

+Intent: inout.

 Specified as: a one or two dimensional array.